JustAdreamerFL/ludusavi-wrapper/README.md

 1. **Finding tools**

+   - If `--cache` is enabled and cache exists: loads paths from cache instantly
-   - Looks for ludusavi in common spots (Homebrew, Flatpak, Cargo, etc.)
+   - Otherwise: searches for ludusavi in common spots (Homebrew, Flatpak, Cargo, etc.)
    - Same for stc if you have Syncthing set up
-   - Uses cached paths if it found them before
+   - Saves paths to cache if `--cache` flag was used

 2. **Figuring out the game name**